open menu

 New professors bring wide-ranging interests, expertise to classrooms and clinics.

-Boston College Law School has hired eight new faculty for the 2024-2025 academic year, the largest single cohort in recent history.
+Boston College Law School has recruited eight new faculty for the 2024-2025 academic year, the largest single cohort in recent history.
 Together with the five arrivals in 2022 and the two in 2023, the newcomers signify a dynamic period of scholarly growth and range for the Law School, adding expertise in everything from technology, bioethics, and criminal law, to intellectual property, child welfare, and constitutional law.

 “We are so proud to welcome the newest members of our faculty,” said Odette Lienau, the Marianne D. Short, Esq., Dean at BC Law.
 “Each of them brings new perspectives, extensive skills, and a commitment to excellence that will impact our students’ learning and careers for years to come.
 They will be incredible members of our academic community.”